 I’m using tilapia in this, but I feel sure it would work with other fish as well.
 To my taste, tilapia is about as boring a fish as there is, but combine it with this luscious sauce and it becomes something pretty fantastic.
 And speaking of the sauce!
 I can’t explain why, but this sauce just tastes like summer to me.
 The combination of tomatoes with garlic, olives, capers and wine puts me in mind of vacationing in some beautiful, sunny Mediterranean location.

-To make this lovely, and healthy, recipe for yourself, you’ll start by heating a large skillet over medium-high heat.
+To make this lovely, and healthy, Tilapia with Tomato, Olive, and Caper Sauce for yourself, you’ll start by heating a large skillet over medium-high heat.
 Let it warm for 2 or 3 minutes.
 Then add the minced garlic and diced tomatoes with all their juices.
 Cook and stir that mixture until the tomatoes start to soften.

 Then add the olives, capers, tomato paste and wine.
 Stir it well, lower the heat a bit and cook it covered for 5 minutes or so.

 Meanwhile, prepare the fish.
 Dry the fillets with a paper towel and season them on both sides with salt and pepper.
 Add them to the skillet, spooning the sauce over and around all the fillets.
 Cover the pan and cook until the fish is flaky and done throughout.

 I served this with some very tiny red potatoes that had been steamed and tossed in butter, fresh thyme, salt and pepper.
 A rice pilaf would be very good as well.